 Putt-putt.
 Miniature golf.
 Mini golf.
 Whatever you want to call it, it’s a family-friendly, grand time.
 Around Atlanta, there are a variety of mini golf courses, some with unique twists and cool features.

-COVID-19 update: Courses that have reopened are adhering to CDC guidelines for safety and social distancing and may limit the number of guests playing.
-Some courses are open with limited hours.
-Call or check the website to confirm hours before heading out.
+COVID-19 update: Courses may have new policies for safety and social distancing due to COVID-19.
+Some courses may have limited admission.
+Call or check the website to confirm hours and guidelines before heading out.

-All pirates are welcome to come aboard and play golf at this fine establishment.
+All pirates are welcome to come aboard and play golf at this outdoor course.
 Best of all, get half-off golf tickets between 4 and 6 p.m. on Monday-Thursday.
 Go for the 27-Hole Adventure for an extra good time.
 Duluth.